aosabook/500lines/pedometer/chapter.md

 Let's discuss the infomation we'll need to calculate each of these metrics.
 We're intentionally leaving the exciting, step counting part of our program to the end.

 ### Distance traveled
 A mobile pedometer app would generally be used by one person.
-The stride length of that person would be a necessary value to determine distance traveled, which is simply the steps taken multiplied by the stride length.
+The stride length of that person would be a necessary value to determine distance traveled, which is the steps taken multiplied by the stride length.
 The pedometer can ask the user to input their info.

 If the user can directly provide their stride length, then we're good to go.
 If not, and they provide their gender and their height, we can use $0.413 * height$ for a female, and $0.415 * height$ for a male.